web-platform-tests/rfcs/rfcs/wpt_live.md

 Bocoup and Google have collaborated on a service to provide a publicly-accessible instance of the web-platform-tests.
-The source code and the infrastructure configuration are maintained in the following repository:
+The source code and the infrastructure configuration are maintained in the following repository (to be relocated to the web-platform-tests GitHub organization):

 https://github.com/bocoup/web-platform-tests.live